Gato Negro: Critical reception

 Gato Negro received mixed reviews from critics.
-Jenkins of The Washington Post praised Gato Negro for improving on structures and dynamics without losing the aggression of 7 Year Bitch's previous albums.
-Ron Tolleson of Hit Parader highlighted 7 Year Bitch's musical and lyrical growth; Cashbox reviewer Steve Baffin opined that it showed the band establishing their own sound outside the confines of punk and hard rock and "figures to be the record where people finally realize [they are] no novelty".
-Aaron Clow of CMJ New Music Monthy considered it "an ever clearer example of [their] ability to breathe life into" indie rock.'
+Nick Johnstone of Melody Maker viewed the album as representing "rock as it should be: confrontational, lowdown dirty, personal, basic, defiant."
+Ron Tolleson of Hit Parader praised 7 Year Bitch's musical and lyrical growth; Jenkins of The Washington Post felt it improved on structures and dynamics without losing the aggression of the band's previous releases.
+Cashbox reviewer Steve Baltin opined that the album showed 7 Year Bitch had established their own sound outside the confines of punk and hard rock and "figures to be the record where people finally realize [they are] no novelty".
 Matt Pensinger of The Gazette said that although its arrangements were "somewhat unsettling and alarming, [they] quickly [became] purely invigorating".
 Robert Christgau gave the album a "one-star honorable mention", indicating "a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like": he selected "The History of My Future" and "Miss Understood" as highlights.

 Holthouse of the Phoenix News Times found most of Gato Negro to be "merely serviceable".
 Eric Bensel of Alternative Press said the album was "at times a generic grunge [sic] fronted by the predictable riot grrrl snarl" but also had occasional curveballs for listeners, such as the "bitter" lyrics in "2nd Hand".
 Jeff Vorva of the Northwest Herald and John Terlesky of The Morning Call both believed 7 Year Bitch were most effective on songs that embraced loudness and intensity but also that the band did not go far enough; the former felt those types of songs were "exceptions rather [than] the rule", whilst the latter felt 7 Year Bitch lacked versatility beyond aggression compared to Hole.
 Entertainment Weeklys Mike Flatherty dismissed the album as "a humorless clutch of tough-grrrl conventions" and deemed it indicative of "a band—possibly a genre—running out of ideas."

 Gato Negro was ranked at number 34 on The Rockets list of "The 40 Best Northwest Releases" of 1996.
-In The Trouser Press Guide to '90s Rock (1997), Grant Alden called the album 7 Year Bitch's "most varied, accomplished and coherent outing", highligthing its instrumentation.
+In The Trouser Press Guide to '90s Rock (1997), Grant Alden called the album 7 Year Bitch's "most varied, accomplished and coherent outing", highlighting its instrumentation.
 Jeffries of AllMusic deemed it only "above average" and felt it was structurally disjointed.
 In her review of Live at Moe (2016) for Pitchfork, Tang called Gato Negro "simultaneously less scrappy and less compelling" than 7 Year Bitch's previous albums and felt its lyrics were more clichéd.